CESNET/ipfixprobe/README.md

-# ipfixprobe - IPFIX flow exporter - README
+# ipfixprobe - IPFIX flow exporter

 ## Description
 This application creates biflows from packet input and exports them to output interface.